 Total Restore is a dietary supplement that claims to address the root cause of Leaky Gut Syndrome.
-Created by Dr. Steven Gundry, this supplement is made up of a variety of natural ingredients, which can improve your digestive health and alleviate the symptoms of Leaky Gut Syndrome.
+Created by Dr. Steven Gundry, maker of Bio Complete 3, this supplement is made up of a variety of natural ingredients, which can improve your digestive health and alleviate the symptoms of Leaky Gut Syndrome.

 Total Restore Review: Brand Overview

 As previously mentioned, The Leaky Gut Syndrome is thought to be caused by your intestinal wall being too permeable, which results in unwanted substances entering your digestive tract.
 No one is quite sure why this happens, but some possible explanations include:

 - Nutritional deficiencies

 - Poor gut health (caused by an imbalance between healthy and unhealthy bacteria)

 As we’ve already mentioned, Total Restore is a dietary supplement intended to treat the leaky gut syndrome, developed by Dr. Steven Gundry.
 Dr. Gundry is a former cardiac surgeon who is most notable for his advancements in the field of heart transplant surgery for infants.
 Currently, he runs a dietary clinic that primarily investigates the effects diet has on human health.